-Now you cannot talk about Hyderabad or Deccan without talking about its Diamond mines, its pearls and gemstones.
-At more than one places you read about the truckloads of them and how the Nizam used the biggest diamond in the world as paperweight.
+Now you cannot talk about Hyderabad or Deccan without talking about its Diamond mines, its pearls, and gemstones.
+At more than one places you read about the truckloads of them.
+And how the Nizam used the biggest diamond in the world as a paperweight.
 It talks about the women and how they indulged themselves in the silks and finery and the Khara dupattas.
-There is talk about the poets from various generations and the list includes women quite prominently right from the Mahlaqa Chanda to Sarojini Naidu.
-There is discussion on this being the only region that was always multi-lingual with and some people also claim that it is here that Urdu was born and nurtured, though I think Delhi has a better claim on the birth of it at least.
+There is talk about the poets from various generations.
+And the list includes women quite prominently right from the Mahlaqa Chanda to Sarojini Naidu.
+There is a discussion on this being the only region that was always multi-lingual with.
+And some people also claim that it is here that Urdu was born and nurtured.
+Though I think Delhi has a better claim on the birth of it at least.

 It is not very usual for the city anthologies to feature the outsider’s view of the city, but Syeda has done that beautifully.
 I believe if the occasional and frequent visitors validate a city trait equally as much as it is claimed by the citywalas, you can definitely take that as the brand of the city.
 And for Hyderabad, this trait is that of ‘being laid back’ and having no sense of time.
 It is one city that is proud of being lazy and laid back.
-And I am personally thankful to this book that emphasized this point so much that I was more patient and tolerant when dealing with the delays.
+And I am personally thankful for this book The Untold Charminar that emphasized this point so much that I was more patient and tolerant when dealing with the delays.
 In fact just as I finished reading this book, the society security guy came and informed that there is a society meeting on Sunday at 10:00 AM.